Government bonds

 circle

-We invest a part of your savings in government bonds - the greater part in Danish government bonds.
-But we also have investments in government bonds in a number of countries all over the world in line with our investment strategy about diversifying risk and obtain the highest possible return to our members.
+We invest part of your savings in government bonds - the majority in Danish government bonds.
+But we also have investments in government bonds in a number of countries worldwide as part of our investment strategy to diversify risk and achieve the best possible returns for our members.

-We invest typically in groups of countries at the same time, because they are part of the same benchmark.
+We typically invest in groups of countries at the same time, because they form part of the same benchmark.
 Additionally, we also select or deselect a few countries.

-When we decide if we should invest in a country, it is always done on basis of a total assessment of the country's financial conditions and an assessment of the social, climate and environmental issues as well as governance - a so-called ESG score.
+When we decide whether to invest in a country, it is always based on an overall assessment of the financial conditions and an assessment of the social, climate, environmental and governance conditions in the country - a so-called ESG score.

-In some cases we also deselect countries if we asses that the citizens lack fundamental constitutional rights, or if the country has severe problems with corruption.
+In some cases, we also deselect countries where we consider that citizens lack fundamental freedoms, or where the country has severe problems with corruption.

-We monitor countries' behaviour and reassess at least once annually our approach to investments in countries to decide if there are countries that we should select or deselect.
+We monitor countries' behaviour and reassess our approach to investments in countries at least once a year to decide whether there are countries that we should select or deselect.

-Contrary to our investments in shares and corporate bonds we do not exercise active ownership towards countries.
+Contrary to our investments in equities and corporate bonds, we do not exercise active ownership vis-á-vis countries.

-When we deselect a country, it implies that we neither invest in the country's government bonds nor bonds issued by public authorities in the country.
-When we deselect a country in P+ Sustainable, we take it a step further and deselect shares in all companies where the state owns more than 50 percent of the company.
+When we deselect a country, it means that we invest neither in the country's government bonds nor in bonds issued by public authorities in that country.
+When we deselect a country in P+ Sustainable, we take it a step further and also deselect equities in all companies where the state owns more than 50 percent of the company.

-Below, you can see which countries P+ has investments in, and you can see which countries we have deselected in the standard portfolio.
-You can also read more about our approach to investments i countries.
+Below, you can see which countries P+ has investments in, and you can see which countries we have deselected from the standard portfolio.
+You can also read more about our approach to investments in countries (only available in Danish).